RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/StageOptions.md

 You can run your docking mover as normal (with or without constraints) and follow up the docking mover with one or more filters.
-The job will not return a result unless it passes all of these filters (including the one in `<Sort/>`).
+The job will not return a result unless it passes all of these filters (including the one in `<Sort>`).
 Now you can set `num_runs_per_input_struct` to a very large number and `result_cutoff` to 1000 and Rosetta will essentially keep sampling until it finds 1000 results that pass all of your filters.

 ##max_num_results_to_keep_per_instance

 Some movers can return multiple results ([[HBNet|HBNetMover]], for example).
-This is challenging for use to handle in a well-organized manner.
+This is challenging to handle in a well-organized manner.
-The current format only allows for the final mover in a stage to return multiple results.
+The current format only allows for only the final mover in a stage to return multiple results.
-This number defines a cap for a single mover.
+This option defines a cap for a instance of that mover.
 If this value is set to 10, for example, a single instance of HBNet would only be able to return up to 10 results.
 So if you have `num_runs_per_input_struct=1000` and `max_num_results_to_keep_per_instance=2`,